kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 When [Babel](https://babeljs.io/) came around it was like living in the future.
 We were able to use modern features that browser didn't support at the time.
 Things changed though.
 Nowadays, browsers have a really [strong support](https://kangax.github.io/compat-table/es6/) for present-day ingredients.
 Have a look at your gulp build task or webpack config — there is a chance that you don't need to transpile your code anymore.
 Second item from my wish list became reality.

-Recently released [Safari 10.1](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_1.html) brought a hope that one day I will put a checkbox next to the last thing that I would like to remove from my workflow — module bundlers.
+Recently released [Safari 10.1](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_1.html) brought a hope that one day I will put a checkbox next to the last thing that I would like to forget — module bundlers.

 ## JavaScript modules

 Before 2015 JavaScript never had a native way of working with modular codebases.
-For years web developers managed to find a number of ways to implement it: splitting codebase into separated files and scopes, using [AMD (Asynchronous module definition)](https://en.wikipedia.org/wiki/Asynchronous_module_definition) with file loaders like [RequireJS](http://requirejs.org/) or making Node style [CommonJS](https://en.wikipedia.org/wiki/CommonJS) work in the browser via libraries like [Browserify](http://browserify.org/).
+For years web developers managed to find a number of ways to implement it: splitting codebase into separated files and scopes, using [AMD (Asynchronous module definition)](https://en.wikipedia.org/wiki/Asynchronous_module_definition) with file loaders like [RequireJS](http://requirejs.org/) or making a Node style [CommonJS](https://en.wikipedia.org/wiki/CommonJS) work in the browser via libraries like [Browserify](http://browserify.org/).

-Finalized in June 2015 spec for [6th Edition](http://www.ecma-international.org/ecma-262/6.0/) of JavaScript changed a lot.
-One of the many amazing things that it brought was native way of working with modules.
+Finalized in June 2015 spec for the [6th edition](http://www.ecma-international.org/ecma-262/6.0/) of JavaScript changed a lot.
+One of the many amazing things that it brought was a native way of working with modules.
 Turned out that it was [immensely hard](https://blog.whatwg.org/js-modules) to implement it to the web platform — module bundlers like [Webpack](https://webpack.js.org/) came into the game.
 They allow us to write code in modern way and spit out a bundled script understandable by the browser.

 [Safari 10.1](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_1.html) as a first browser got an [100% complete coverage for ECMAScript 2015 features](https://kangax.github.io/compat-table/es6/#safari10_1).
 Really great work Apple ([Service Workers](https://jakearchibald.github.io/isserviceworkerready/) next please).
 It means that it is a first browser that let us use native modules.
 Let's have a look at the nitty-gritty.